The Richest Man in Babylon shares basic personal finance advice through a collection of parables set 8,000 years ago in ancient Babylon.

 Don’t put your money in any position where it can be wiped out.

-Gambling, for example, doesn’t allow you to cap your downsize as you risk to lose all the money you gamble.
+Gambling, for example, doesn’t allow you to cap your downsize as you risk losing all the money you gamble.

 If you are renting, you’re flashing money down the drain.